anentropic/megaparsy/README.rst

    *Functional or Combinator Parsing explained by Professor Graham Hutton.*

 So in *Megaparsy* I have ported a bunch of the Megaparsec combinators over to Parsy.
-It is surprising how smoothly it went and how similar they come out - this is testament to the genius of Parsy, which is where all the clever part is.

-(I haven't done all of them yet, but the indentation-sensitive ones are here)
+(I haven't done all of them yet, but the indentation-sensitive ones are here).

-I've also roughly translated across the property-based tests from their Haskell QuickCheck originals into Python `Hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_ ones.
+I've also translated across the property-based tests from their Haskell QuickCheck originals into Python `Hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_ ones.